geogardenclub/geogardenclub.github.io/docs/user-guide/forums.md

 However, you generally don't want to share this information with the entire Chapter---just with the single person who posted the topic.

-To make your reply private, check the "Is this a private forum message?" box when submitting your reply.
-In this case, your reply will be visible to you and to the original poster, but not to all chapter members.
+To communicate with the chapter member privately, create a private message to the gardener.
+See the section on Private Messages.
 (To help ensure civil and respectful communication among chapter members, GeoGardenClub administrators can also see all private communications.
 If you are ever privately messaged with inappropriate content, please contact us immediately at info@geogardenclub.com.)
 :::

 Here is an example reply: